hdsu-bioquant/r4sc2024/day1/day1_updated/05-Cluster_visualization.md

-# Cell clustering
+# 5. Cell clustering

-Detection of groups or cluster of cells is an important task in scRNA-Seq analysis.
+Detection of groups or cluster of cells is an important task in scRNA-seq analysis.
+These groups could represent different cell states or cell types.

+## Defining clusters

 Seurat implements a clustering method based in KNN graphs and community detection using the Louvain algorithm.
-An important parameter for clustering is the resolution which can be set to increase/reduce the granularity of the clusters.
+An important parameter for clustering is the *resolution* which can be set to increase/reduce the granularity of the clusters.

 This method can be implemented by using the functions `FindNeighbors()` and `FindClusters()` as follows: